 SEE ALSO: Ubuntu Alternatives »

 Cedaga is also known as WineX, and is proprietary software designed by the Transgaming Technologies.
 This software is specially designed for playing games especially Windows written which can be played with the Linux.
 Although, one thing is important to note here is it is important to subscribe this program to enjoy full gaming experience.

-Cedega adds to essence of gamming by adjoining the Microsoft Direct X API on Linux.
-Overall performance of the Cedega is excellent since, it masques almost like Windows when it comes to operating the same.
-You have to do things similarly as you insert disc, run setup.exe and finally finish the installing process.
+Cedega adds to the essence of gaming by adjoining the Microsoft Direct X API on Linux.
+The overall performance of the Cedega is excellent since it masques almost like Windows when it comes to operating the same.
+You have to do things similarly as you insert the disc, run setup.exe and finally finish the installing process.

-If you know any other way to play Windows games on Linux then don’t forget to share with us in form of comments.
+If you know any other way of how play Windows games on Linux then don’t forget to share with us in form of comments.